-Thymoma usually occurs in people between the ages of 40 and 60.
-Survival rates are different depending on several factors, including the stage and classification of thymoma (see Staging).
+Thymoma usually occurs in people between the ages of 40 and 60, but can occur at almost any age.
+Survival rates are different depending on several factors, including the stage and classification of thymoma (see Stages).

 Sources: American Cancer Society and the National Cancer Institute.